Amy Austria

-Esmeralda Dizon Tuazon-Ventura (born December 13, 1961), known professionally as Amy Austria (/tl/), is a Filipino film and television actress.
-She is a recipient of a FAMAS Award, 2 Gawad Urian Awards, 3 FAP Awards and 4 MMFF Awards (including three Best Actress wins).
+Esmeralda Dizon Tuazon-Ventura (born December 13, 1961), professionally known as Amy Austria (/tl/), is a Filipino film and television actress.
+She is a recipient of a FAMAS Award, two Gawad Urian Awards, three FAP Awards and four MMFF Awards (including three Best Actress wins).

 The Philippine Star listed Austria among the 15 Best Actresses of All Time.
 In 2019, Austria was inducted at the Hall of Fame at the Metro Manila Film Festival.